gomezdavid/gomezdavid/README.md

 6. Improve 1% every day.
 That’s the real magic.
 7. Do the hard work.
 Anyone can do the easy stuff.
 8. Train hard and save your money.
 9. Think about compound interest—not only with money.
 The rest is history.
+10. My favourite: be CREATIVE.

 And that’s all you need to know about me… I think.